When customer service is at its busiest, it might be time to get back to the basics: Your team’s ability to effectively communicate with customers.

 Get proactive with outbound communications

 Many businesses think customer service involves waiting around until customers come to them with a problem.
 The problem with this type of reactive service?
 Customers are already facing an issue when they come to your team.
 They may be agitated, upset, disappointed, and filled with tons of other unpleasant emotions by the time they ask for help.
-Not only does this make your customers more difficult to communicate with, but it also creates a poor impression of your brand that can have long-lasting effects.
+Not only does this make it more difficult for your customers to communicate with you, but it also creates a poor impression of your brand that can have long-lasting effects.

 Getting in front of a customer service issue before it happens can be as straightforward or as complex as your business dictates.